Tdoggie/phase-1-project/README.md

 ## 🔍 Methodology: Approach to Airplane Risk Analysis

-To ensure a **thorough and accurate** assessment of airplane risk, this notebook will follow a structured approach:
+To ensure a **thorough and accurate** assessment of airplane risk, the notebook will follow a structured approach:

 *1️⃣ Data Exploration*
 - Dataset loading to aid examination of its structure, column names, and data types.